Hasland

-The expansion of Hasland has created a dense array of shops and services, including: a theatre, three schools, three churches, two medical centres and a couple of industrial buildings.

 Eastwood Park

 In 1913, Alderman Eastwood (Mayor of Chesterfield, 1905–1908) donated the park to the public in memory of his late father.
 The Deputy Mayor, Ald.
 C.P.
 Markham, showed enormous gratitude in accepting the gift: "Hasland is now set up for all time.
 It has got a very wide street and Ald.
 Eastwood has finished it off by giving one of the most handsome parks there will be in this part of the world".
 The first condition on donating the park was that it should be called "Hasland Park", however Eastwood later accepted the council's decision to name the park "Eastwood Park".

 Eastwood Park was closed for over 6 months in September 2012, as part of a major restoration project.
 Chesterfield Borough Council received £1.07m from the Heritage Lottery Fund and contributed a further £201,000.
-The original four-week closure was extended following complications in planning and construction work, partially due to flooding during early 2013.
+The original four-week closure was extended following complications in planning and construction work, partially due to flooding in early 2013.
 The restoration project includes improvements to the Hasland Village Hall and fountain, modernisation of play areas, a new sports pavilion and a new multi-use games area.
 The council also announced plans to rename the park to Eastwood Park, a Queen Elizabeth II Field, as part of the legacy of the Queen's Diamond Jubilee.

-Shopping

-Mansfield Road, towards the South-East of Hasland, is home to a row of convenience and specialist shops.
-These include: a post office, petrol station, sweet shop, fish bar, Co-op, vape shop, greengrocer, florist, bookmakers, and a computer repair shop.

 Churches

 The Methodist Church was founded in a cottage on Chapel Lane East in 1831 and moved to its present site (on Hampton Street) in 1901.

 St Paul's Church, Hasland is an Anglican church, the parish church of Hasland, and was built in 1850 in the south of Hasland.
-Before this church was built, most people were baptised, married and buried at Church of St. Mary and All Saints (also an Anglican church) in Chesterfield town centre.
+Before this church was built, most people were baptised, married and buried at the Church of St. Mary and All Saints (also an Anglican church) in Chesterfield town centre.